Effortlessly manage your business cash flow right in QuickBooks

-It’s an uncertain time for business, but the new cash flow planner can give you insight into your cash flow for the next 90 days.
-View an overview of your cash flow, and gaze into the future for your business by playing with future expense and income scenarios — without messing up your actual books.
+It’s an uncertain time for businesses, but the new cash flow planner can give you insight into your cash flow for the next 90 days.
+Get an overview of your cash flow, and gaze into your future business expense and income scenarios — without messing up your actual books.

 Stay prepared by forecasting money-in and money-out transactions over 30 and 90 days.
 Your data imports and syncs automatically for up-to-the-minute cash flow analysis, without multiple spreadsheets.

-The Cash Flow Planner is an interactive tool that forecasts cash flow, the money going in and out for your business over the next 90 days.
+The Cash Flow Planner is an interactive tool that forecasts cash flow, which is the in-and-out of your money over the next 90 days.
 It looks at your financial history to forecast future money in and money out events.
-You can also add and adjust future events to see how certain changes affect your cash flow without impacting your books.
+You can also add and adjust future events to see how certain changes affect your cash flow without impacting your actual books.

 You also have a Cash Flow Overview to get a picture of your cash flow position and take actions to improve it including: